Hitta/simplerialize/README.md

 #### The problem
 We're not interested in de-serialization.
 Period.
 No, really, we're not.
 A few of our services accept small JSON inputs - we handle that input "manually", often with [Gson](http://code.google.com/p/google-gson/).
 Not requiring deserialization makes the quirks in [insert-library-name-here] a much bigger _pain_.
 For example we don't want to add private no-arg constructors to our immutable POJOs.
-Then when you've started to irritate yourself on that you can also choose to irritated yourself on the annotations, or the lack of annotations, or the inability to serialize [insert-collection-class-here] without having to write an adapter - whichever fuels your rage.
+Then when you've started to irritate yourself on that you can also choose to irritate yourself on the annotations, or the lack of annotations, or the inability to serialize [insert-collection-class-here] without having to write an adapter - whichever fuels your rage.

 #### What we wanted
 * Something that serializes to XML and JSON with the same API
 * The serialization specification should be in code.
 Either in the object itself or in a adapter/mapper style object.

-#### What we've found
-Zip, zero, nada.
-So if you really want us too feel like idiots, please do point us to an existing solution.
+* Output should be swift and efficient